Skip to Content

 Peroxide Forming Chemicals

 Certain commonly used chemicals in the laboratory can form peroxides upon exposure to oxygen in air.
-Formation and accumulation of peroxides makes peroxide-forming chemicals low-power explosives that are sensitive to shock, sparks and ignition sources.
-The inventory of such chemicals must be restricted to amounts needed for short-term use so that the chemicals are used up before significant formation and accumulation of peroxides occur.
-Here are important guidelines for proper storage, labeling and disposal of peroxide formers:
+Formation and accumulation of peroxides makes peroxide-forming chemicals (PFCs) low-power explosives that are sensitive to shock, sparks and ignition sources.
+The important guidelines for proper procurement, storage, labeling and disposal of peroxide formers are described in the revised PFC policy.

 • Ethers containing primary and secondary alkyl groups (never distill an ether before it has been shown to be free of peroxide)